wavefrontHQ/docs/pages/doc/tracing_external_services.md

 1. Instrument your Java application using the [Wavefront OpenTracing Java SDK](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-java) or the [Wavefront Java Tracing Agent](https://github.com/wavefrontHQ/wavefront-opentracing-bundle-java).
 1. [Prepare to send data to Wavefront](tracing_instrumenting_frameworks.html#step-1-prepare-to-send-data-to-wavefront) using the Wavefront proxy or direct ingestion.

-Now, you see the AWS external node on the application map.
+Now, you see the AWS external services on the application map.
 <br/>Example:

 ![Shows the application map view that has two external AWS services.](images/tracing_aws_external_nodes.png)